-Where a candidate submits a dissertation which exceeds the word limit prescribed above in 2.3, the examiners, if they agree to proceed with the examination of the work, may reduce the mark by up to one class (i.e. from a Distinction to a Merit, or its equivalent).
-Similarly, if a candidate submits a mini-project which exceeds the word or page limit indicated in
+Where a candidate submits a piece of written coursework which exceeds the word or page limit prescribed by the relevant regulation, or, for mini-projects, indicated in the relevant rubric, the examiners, if they agree to proceed with the examination of the work, may reduce the mark by up to one class (i.e. from a Distinction to a Merit, or its equivalent).